Ordinary and almost ordinary Prym varieties: Abstract

 \section{Abstract}

-We study the relationship between the $p$-rank of a curve and the $p$-ranks of the Prym varieties of its unramified cyclic covers in characteristic $p > 0$.
-For arbitrary primes $p$ and $\ell$ with $\ell \not = p$ and integers $g \geq 3$ and $0 \leq f \leq g$, we generalize a result of Nakajima by proving that the Prym varieties of all the unramified $\ZZ/\ell$-covers of a generic curve $X$ of genus $g$ and $p$-rank $f$ are ordinary.
-Furthermore, when $p \geq 5$ and $\ell = 2$, we prove that there exists a curve of genus $g$ and $p$-rank $f$ having an unramified double cover whose Prym has $p$-rank $f'$ for each $\frac{g}{2}-1 \leq f' \leq g-2$; (these Pryms are not ordinary).
+We study the $p$-rank stratification of the moduli space of Prym varieties in characteristic $p > 0$.
+For arbitrary primes $p$ and $\ell$ with $\ell \not = p$ and integers $g \geq 3$ and $0 \leq f \leq g$, the first theorem generalizes a result of Nakajima by proving that the Prym varieties of all the unramified ${\mathbb Z}/\ell$-covers of a generic curve $X$ of genus $g$ and $p$-rank $f$ are ordinary.
+Furthermore, when $p \geq 5$ and $\ell = 2$, the second theorem implies that there exists a curve of genus $g$ and $p$-rank $f$ having an unramified double cover whose Prym has $p$-rank $f'$ for each $\frac{g}{2}-1 \leq f' \leq g-2$; (these Pryms are not ordinary).
 Using work of Raynaud, we use these two theorems to prove results about the (non)-intersection of the $\ell$-torsion group scheme with the theta divisor of the Jacobian of a generic curve $X$ of genus $g$ and $p$-rank $f$.
-The proofs involve geometric results about the $p$-rank stratification of the moduli space of unramified cyclic covers of curves.

 Keywords: Prym, curve, abelian variety, Jacobian, $p$-rank, theta divisor, torsion point, moduli space.\\ MSC: primary: 11G10, 14H10, 14H30, 14H40, 14K25\\ secondary: 11G20, 11M38, 14H42, 14K10, 14K15.